JonasAlfredsson/docker-fail2ban/README.md

 As previously stated, this container is designed to live in a docker-compose environment where many containers are running a single service each.
-This container is the "primary" caretaker of the `log_collector` named volume, which should be mounted to any other container you want to obtain logs from.
+This container is the "primary" caretaker of the named volume called "`log_collector`", which should be mounted to any other container you want to obtain logs from.

-#### Here I create a basic example with Nextcloud as the service to protect
+#### Here I create a basic example with [Nextcloud][12] as the service to protect.

 Create a new "jail" file called `nextcloud.conf` in `data/jail.d/`:
 ```